 Voegelin turns to G.W.F.
 Hegel and Karl Marx.
 One must have a thorough philosophical and historical background to criticize Hegel.
 Marx is easier to expose.
 He deliberately misunderstands Hegel’s Philosophy of Law.
 “I flatly state that Marx was consciously an intellectual swindler.”
 Marx refused to enter into the etiological question of Aristotle that man does not exist out of himself but out of the divine ground of all reality.

-[Part 9 –Audio problems make it impossible to post Part 9.
-We will post it if we can get it fixed.]
+Part 9: Audio problems made it impossible to post Part 9.
+We will post it if we can fix it.

 The work is recounted in Anamnesis, which offered 20 brief childhood experiences, including the tale of the Monk of Heisterbach and the festival moments of watching passing steamers on the Rhine with their night parties, experiences which are not reducible to sense perception.
 He then considers the influence of Henry James and his radical empiricism.

 Part 12: Alienation Explained